QubesOS/qubesos.github.io/pages/donate.md

 ### How is my donation used?

-Your donation pays directly for individual developers who have been hired to work on the open source edition of Qubes.
+Your donation keeps the free-and-open-source Qubes OS project going, paying for the developers who work on it and project infrastructure that keep it running.

 ### Do donors get personalized support or special feature requests?